dhickel/file-dump/readme.md

 <br>

 ## Running
+Rename your jar-with-dependencies from the build to file-dump<server/client>, be sure the chmod +x the scripts if using them.

+Also make sure your config.yaml is in the same directory as your jar when launching.

 The program include to run scripts which can be customized.
 You can also launch with

 ```java -jar file-dump-server.jar ```